wickedlyethan/wickedlyethan.github.io/content/blog/2024-04-09 Oops I Re-Did My Stylesheet Again.md

 I recently added some more visual elements to site that I'm really happy with because they're just [unicode icons](https://www.compart.com/en/unicode), which can be relied upon to be rendered nicely and totally fit the vibe and ethos I'm going for.

 Most importantly, I've blogged and posted more this year than I have in the past five combined.
 The site feels great to me and I'm proud of it, and it feels clever to offload the design work and focus on content.

+## Update 2024-12

+A few more lines of CSS have crept into the stylesheet, now sitting at a bloated, disgusting 83 lines.
+It was worth it, I swear!
+I added sub-headlines and needed to adjust the default spacing, and I realized that using CSS keywords for the few elements that had non-standard sizing was locking them in, instead of letting them ebb and flow with the root font size calculation, so I changed those to percentages.
+Oh and I dedicated a whole foul line to set the line height of content paragraphs to [the golden ratio](https://medium.com/@zkareemz/golden-ratio-62b3b6d4282a), which feels similar to the root font size like a "well duh!" rule I never would've thought of.
+It felt instantly right and I'm going to force it upon every citizen I see.